- My NYPL

 Agree or not with Zinn’s views of history, you have to admit that in his lifetime he never stopped researching, never stopped asking questions, and he never stopped showing us the human stories behind the history.
 Stories about the courageous, the cowardly, the cruel, the kind, and everything other thing that is us.

 And where did he find these stories?
-I'd reckon many of them came from the library.
+In the library.

 Boston radio station WBUR offers a brief online tribute which includes the following quotes: